SystemsApproach/tcpcc/intro.rst

 their solution ended up having quite a few moving parts).

-In the early Internet, routers implemented the most basic resource allocation approach possible: FIFO queueing with tail drop.
+In the early Internet, routers implemented the most basic resource allocation approach possible: FIFO queuing with tail drop.
 There was no awareness of flows or applications, so they simply accepted packets as they arrived, placed them in a queue whenever the outbound link capacity was less than the arrival rate, served the queue by the FIFO discipline, and dropped arriving packets if they queue was full ("tail-drop").
-This is still the most common form of queueing today; we will discuss other approaches to queuing including *Active Queue Management* in a later chapter.
+This is still the most common form of queuing today; we will discuss other approaches to queuing including *Active Queue Management* in a later chapter.